nLab

 Arithmetic

 Note that although we have blithely referred to ‘additive inverses’, addition does not form a group in either case.
-The reason is that the opposites of ± are not really additive inverses, since the result of the relevant addition is undefined rather than zero.
-(You can't fix this by any clever definition, either, since 0+=1+ shows that the operation is not cancellative.)
+The reason is that the opposites of ±\pm\infty are not really additive inverses, since the result of the relevant addition is undefined rather than zero.
+(If you define the sum to be zero so that they become inverses, then you lose associativity; ultimately, there is no way to make a group, since 0+=1+0 + \infty = 1 + \infty shows that the operation is not cancellative.)